-On the other hand, how could one know that the vehicle they were looking at was actually a Ford Model T and not some other model, such as a Ford Model A or Ford Model N?
-When Ford started out, the first production model was actually the Ford Model A, which was produced for just a couple years from 1903.
-The same was true of the Ford Model B, C, F, K, N, R, and S, selling just a few hundreds or thousands of each, but Ford really hit it big with the Ford Model T, which is why it’s so well-known.
+But, how could one know that the vehicle they were looking at was actually a Ford Model T?
+When Ford started out, the first production model in 1903 was called the Ford Model A, which was produced for just a couple years.
+The same was true of the Ford Model B, C, F, K, N, R, and S, selling just a few hundred each as Ford honed its product and production methods.
+Ford really hit it big with the 1908 Ford Model T, which is why it became so well-known.

-According to some, the differences between the two should be obvious, but it still seems that a lot of people confuse them.
+The differences between the two should be obvious, but a lot of people confuse them.
 There are many differences, but here are a few things that stand out when considering the Ford Model T and Ford Model A:

-- Radiator – The Model T radiator core is flat across the top, while the Model A’s double curve reminds some of the top of a Valentine heart.
-Also, the Model T radiator’s sides are parallel and straight, while the Model A radiator sides angle outward.
+- Radiator Shell – The Model T radiator shell opening is flat across the top, while the Model A’s double curve reminds some of the top of a heart.
+Also, the Model T radiator’s sides are parallel and straight, while the Model A radiator sides are rounded and angle outward.

-- Fuel Tank – The Model T fuel tank was under the driver seat, while the Model A fuel tank was in front of the firewall.
-The Model A fuel filler cap is right there in the middle of the cowling, while the Model T has an air vent door in that spot.
+- Fuel Tank – The Model T fuel tank was under the driver seat, while the Model A fuel tank was in the cowl, between the engine and the passenger compartment.
+The Model A fuel filler cap is right there in the middle of the cowling in front of the windscreen, where the Model T has an air vent door.

 - Wheels – Nearly all Model T Fords have wooden spoked wheels from the factory, though wire wheels were available in some years.
 The Model A used wire spoke wheels or conventional stamped wheels.